ToniCirilo/ToniCirilo/README.md

 ### "Hello World" 😎

-- 🌱 I’m currently learning C#, HTML and other things.
+- 🌱 I’m currently learning JavaScript, HTML and other things.

   ...Well, I still need to handle better the GIT functions before going to the next step.
 Hope I get good on that soon! 😅